alexoiid/SevSeg1dig/README.md

-# SevSeg1dig
-SevSeg 1 digit counter
+# SevSeg
+Simple Arduino counter :)
+Make sure you have the SevSeg library installed